mui/mui-x/docs/data/data-grid/column-definition/column-definition.md

 {{"demo": "CustomColumnTypesGrid.js", "bg": "inline"}}

 > ⚠ If an unsupported column type is used the `string` column type will be used instead.

-## Column selector

-To enable the toolbar you need to add `Toolbar: GridToolbar` to the grid `components` prop.

-In addition, the column selector can be shown by using the "Show columns" menu item in the column menu.

-The user can choose which columns are visible using the column selector from the toolbar.

-To disable the column selector, set the prop `disableColumnSelector={true}`.

-{{"demo": "ColumnSelectorGrid.js", "bg": "inline"}}

 ## Selectors [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)